-Lance Armstrong survived cancer. #When reporters interview Lance, a cancer survivor / who survived cancer, he often talks about the disease. (after Potts 2005)
+(86) Lance Armstrong survived cancer. #When reporters interview Lance, a cancer survivor / who survived cancer, he often talks about the disease. (after Potts 2005)

-In that respect, it would seem that post-speech gestures pattern with supplements rather with presuppositions.
+In that respect, post-speech gestures appear to pattern with supplements rather with presuppositions.
 Consider (87)a, which has a post-speech gesture following a modifier, namely like SLAP this, which already provides the same information.
 Our impression is that if the two gestures are realized identically, the result is rather sharply deviant.